12 Legal Documents Required To Sell A House Without A Realtor

 • Pet ownership and responsibility

-If you have a document outlining these agreements, include that in all the paperwork to give the new owner.4 And if you have any receipts for membership fees due, that will also be helpful documentation to include.
+If you have any HOA documents outlining these agreements, include that in all the paperwork to give to the new owner.
+And if you have any receipts for membership fees due, that will also be helpful documentation to include.

 Bear in mind that you may also need to alert the homeowners’ association about your move, so it’s wise to contact them sooner rather than later.